University of the Philippines Manila: Contemporary history

 Since 2001, the College of Medicine and the College of Nursing are recognized as Centers of Excellence by the Commission on Higher Education.
 In addition, the College of Nursing is a WHO Collaborating Center for Leadership in Nursing Development in the Asia-Pacific region.
 The Southeast Asian Ministers of Education Organization named the College of Public Health as the SEAMEO-TROPMED Regional Center for Public Health, Hospital Administration, and Environmental and Occupational Health.
 The National Teacher Training Center for the Health Professions is a WHO Regional Education Development Center for Health Professions Education.

 The centennial celebration of the University of the Philippines began on January 8, 2008.
 As part of UP's centenary, an Oblation statue in front of the Philippine General Hospital was unveiled in December 2008.

 In 2013, UP Manila was badly criticized when Kristel Tejada, a 16-year-old behavioral sciences student, committed suicide because she couldn't pay for her tuition fee for the second semester and was left with no choice but to drop out of school.
 The Tejada family also has to pay the loan Kristel had taken for her first semester tuition.
 This event led to numerous student protests nationwide, mostly coming from the state universities and colleges, and the students from the UP System.
 The university was later pressured to lift its "no-late-payment" policy on tuition.

 During the COVID-19 pandemic, UP Manila became fundamental to the country's primary healthcare response.
 In March 2020, the UPM National Institutes of Health was designated COVID testing center and started COVID testing through its locally produced SARS CoV-2 PCR Detection Kit.
 Later that month, the Department of Health assigned the Philippine General Hospital as COVID-19 referral center for Metro Manila.
 To make room for COVID patient wards, PGH temporarily suspended outpatient and elective surgery services and offered teleconsultations instead.
 The hospital, which already lacked spaces for patients, suffered patient overcrowding while it remained understaffed.
 Through the years, PGH workers also protested against low salaries, job contracting, delayed hazard pay and COVID-19 benefits, insufficient equipment, and budget cuts.

 To address the lack of funding and equipment, several UPM units developed different COVID-19 technologies, including the GenAmplify™ COVID-19 rRT-PCR Detection Kit; OstreaVent II; Mechanical Ambu Bag Insufflator; Ginhawa Ventilator; SIBOL innovations such as the RxBox-Telemetry, SIBOL Telepresence, Powered Air-Purifying Respirator, SaniPod, E-Steth Project, and Ultraviolet Irradiation Cabinet; UP Manila Bayanihan Na!
 Employee Symptoms Tracking System (BESTS); and PGH Bayanihan Center Current Inventory Levels and Donations Tracker.
-In March 2021, the first official COVID-19 vaccine in the Philippines was administered at PGH to its director, Dr. Gerardo Legazpi.
+In March 2021, the first official COVID-19 vaccine in the Philippines was administered at PGH to its director, Dr. Gerardo Legaspi.